dcodesdev/rustfinity.com/challenges/option-to-result/description.md

    - A minimum allowed value (`i32`).
 2. Use the `.first()` method to retrieve the first element of the vector, this returns `Option<&T>`.
 3. If the value is `None`, convert it to a `Result<T, E>` using the `.ok_or()` method with the error message `"Vector is empty"`.
 4. Then run a validation check to ensure the first element is greater than or equal to the minimum allowed value provided.
+If not, return an error with message `"First element is below the minimum allowed value"`.
 5. If everything is ok, return a `Ok(T)` with the first element.

 ## Hints